Nonparametric Finite Mixture Models with Possible Shape Constraints: A Cubic Newton Approach: Acknowledgments

 \section{Acknowledgments}

 Rahul Mazumder would like to thank Hanzhang Qin for helpful discussions on Bernstein polynomials during a class project in MIT course 15.097 in 2016.
-The authors also thank Bodhisattva Sen for helpful discussions.
-This research is partially supported by ONR-N000141812298, NSF-IIS-1718258 and awards from IBM and Liberty Mutual Insurance.
+The authors also thank Bodhisattva Sen for helpful discussions, and thank the Associate Editor and anonymous referees for their comments that helped improve the paper.
+This research is partially supported by ONR (N000142212665, N000141812298, N000142112841), NSF-IIS-1718258 and awards from IBM and Liberty Mutual Insurance.

 { { }}